Often online football betting favourites, the most supported clubs on the planet have hundreds of millions of fans worldwide.

-A team always in the headlines, Chelsea have made a big push to grow their international supporter base.
+A team always in the headlines when it comes to expert correct score prediction tips, Chelsea have made a big push to grow their international supporter base.

 The European champions are a strong contender for best-run club on this list.
 They have cheaply recruited an immense, young squad and look set to dominate for years to come.